Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Experimental Results and Analysis

 Both the memory function and optimizer choice significantly impact the training stability of TCNs.
 As shown in \cref{fig: tcn_adam,fig: tcn_adamW}, TCNs trained with the Adam optimizer exhibit relatively stable loss across different seeds for exponential and polynomial memory functions, indicating more consistent convergence.
 In contrast, the impulse memory function leads to significantly more variable training outcomes, with some seeds achieving much lower loss than others.

 When using the AdamW optimizer, this variability becomes even more pronounced, especially for the impulse and Airy memory functions, where the loss spread is much wider.
 Overall, these results indicate that TCNs are more sensitive to initialization than other architectures, and that this sensitivity depends on both the memory function and the optimizer choice.

-A more detailed discussion regarding optimization can be found at \cref{appen: tcn optimization} and \cref{appen: optimization speed}.
+To complement our analysis of initialization sensitivity, we also examine the training speed of TCNs in relation to memory structure and model capacity.

+As shown in \cref{fig: TCN optimization}, when the number of channels is sufficiently large, the training speed for both exponential and polynomial memory functions remains relatively stable across different $\alpha$ values, similar to the pattern observed for LSTM in \cref{fig: LSTM optimization}.
+However, when the number of channels is insufficient, the required training steps increase significantly, indicating that model capacity plays a crucial role in training efficiency.
+For the impulse memory function, the training dynamics are notably unstable, further confirming our previous observation that TCN training is sensitive to initialization.
+These results demonstrate that both the memory structure and the model capacity significantly influence the training speed of TCNs, highlighting the interplay between approximation power and optimization dynamics.
+Having examined convolutional approaches, we now turn to attention-based architectures, where the effective rank framework provides theoretical insights into how Transformers balance expressiveness and approximation capacity.